DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Google's operating system for mobile phones and tablets, based on the Linux kernel and the Java programming language.
 Android is currently the most widely used operating system for mobile devices (including smartphones and tablets).

 #####Animated GIF (Graphics Interchange Format)
 A graphic file format consisting of two or more image frames shown as moving images in a timed sequence; most often used for endlessly looping mini-films or graphic animations that only last a few seconds.
+See also **GIF**.

-#####API (Application Programming Interface)
+#####App store
-A standardized way for software applications to communicate with each other and use each other's resources.
-APIs are used in software development; end users normally do not see them.
+An online store where applications may be bought or obtained for free.
+Every major mobile operating system also has its own app store: App Store (Apple), Google Play, Amazon Appstore, Windows Phone Store and BlackBerry World.

 #####Application or app
 See **Software**.
 The word 'app' was originally a marketing term invented by Apple to win over resistance against installing third-party software on the iPhone.
 Nowadays, the word is most commonly used for (usually relatively small) software applications running on mobile or desktop operating systems and which are downloaded and installed from an app store.

-#####App store
+#####Application Programming Interface (API)
-An online store where applications may be bought or obtained for free.
-Every major mobile operating system also has its own app store: App Store (Apple), Google Play, Amazon Appstore, Windows Phone Store and BlackBerry World.
+A standardized way for software applications to communicate with each other and use each other's resources.
+APIs are used in software development; end users normally do not see them.

-#####ASCII (American Standard Code for Information Interchange)
+#####ASCII
-The standard encoding format for plain-text files in English since 1963.
+American Standard Code for Information Interchange: the standard encoding format for plain-text files in English since 1963.
 ASCII is limited to 128 characters and therefore excludes diacritic (accented) characters and non-European writing systems.
 For written text, ASCII has therefore been superseded by Unicode (which can store characters of practically every writing system).
 ASCII text remains the standard format for programming and markup languages.
 See also **Unicode**.

-#####AZW (Amazon Word)
+#####AZW
+Presumably an **acronym** for 'Amazon Word'.
 A file format used by Amazon for its Kindle range of e-reader devices and software applications.
 See also **KF8** and **MOBI**.

 ###B